Irish Traction Group: Operations

 146 at the Downpatrick and County Down Railway.

 The ITG's final railtour, the 141 Class Farewell Tour, at Dublin Connolly in March 2010.

 Restoration

 At present, the ITG have four vehicles at their Carrick-on-Suir site and ten at Downpatrick in various states of repair.
 Restoration work on these vehicles is carried out by volunteers at both these locations.

-Heritage Diesel Trains and Galas
+Heritage diesel trains and galas

 The ITG does not have any track or carriages of its own, but the locomotives based at Downpatrick are considered part of a pooled fleet along with DCDR's own locomotives.
 ITG locomotives are regularly used at Downpatrick to haul heritage passenger trains using DCDR carriages.
 They also perform shunting, private charters, and empty coaching stock movements for DCDR.
 'Diesel Gala' events using multiple ITG locomotives and DCDR's own diesels are held regularly, such as in 2012 (to mark 146 turning 50 years old), 2014 (to mark the ITG's 25th anniversary), and 2019 (to mark the ITG's 30th anniversary).